weka/snaptool/README.md

 # Running in Docker

-The latest release of snaptool can be downloaded from docker hub.
-A sample docker-run.sh file that provides the necessary setup to run the snaptool docker image is included in the binary release mentioned above; its contents are shown here also.
+The latest release of snaptool can be downloaded from docker hub ('docker pull wekasolutions/snaptool').
+A sample docker-run.sh file that provides the necessary parameters to run the snaptool docker image is included in the binary release mentioned above; its contents are shown here also.
+A sample snaptool.yml is also included.

+The configuration yml file is expected to be in the current directory when running within docker.

+Logs will be created in a 'logs' directory in the current directory.

 ```